 Botox.
 It’s the word on so many women-in-their-mid-thirties-and-above’s lips.
 Thanks to its promise of reducing dynamic lines and wrinkles, it’s become one one the most sought after non-surgical cosmetic treatments globally.
 But is Botox safe?

-Botox is a brand of botulinum toxin that is revered as a wonder treatment in the world of non-surgical aesthetics, and it’s clear to see why.
-Just look around you - women in their 40s looking for more rejuvenated skin, men wanting to get rid of those crinkly crow’s feet, your favourite celebrities - so many of us are enamoured.
+Botox is just one brand of botulinum toxin that is revered as a wonder treatment in the world of non-surgical aesthetics, and it’s clear to see why.
+Just look around you - women in their 40s looking for a more rested appearance, men wanting to get rid of those crinkly crow’s feet, your favourite celebrities - many are enamoured.

 But we’ve also all heard the horror stories of botched Botox.
 We may even know someone who has experienced Botox gone wrong.
 So, how does this happen?

 Botox is a toxin!

 Well, botulinum toxin is a neurotoxin that comes from a type of bacteria called Clostridium botulinum.
 Used in large doses, it is lethal, and can lead to paralysis or even death.
 That’s not intended to scare you - just to give you a bit of vital information.

 Hmmm, doesn’t sound great when you put it like that, does it?
 But when used in tiny doses, well, that’s where it can do great things.
 Think younger, smoother looking skin.
 And it's not only used for cosmetic purposes, either.
 Botox is used greatly within medicine to improve a vast range of issues - from excessive sweating to cervical dystonia and migraine relief.